aura-nw/aura-explorer-api/README.md

 # Aura Explorer API

 Aura Explorer API is a API Service for Aura Network explorer.
+Aura Explorer API also consume Horoscope API for view the status of a blockchain transaction and analytics smart contract.

 ## Getting start